Criminal Conviction Discrimination Laws in Employment

 Among other things, the EEOC’s Enforcement Guidance explains differences between how an employer should regard an arrest and how it should view a conviction.
 An exclusion based on an arrest is not job-related or consistent with business necessity.
 However, employers may make employment decisions based on conduct underlying the arrest if it makes the individual unfit for the specific position.

-For example, under the Enforcement Guidance, a man arrested for selling a small amount of marijuana as a teenager, but denied a job as an accountant, may have a viable claim under Title VII.
-On the other hand, a man arrested of violent bank robbery who is denied a job as a security guard at a financial institution may not have a claim under Title VII.
+Under the Enforcement Guidance, a man who was arrested for selling a small amount of marijuana as a teenager and then denied a job as an accountant may have a viable claim under Title VII.
+On the other hand, a man who was arrested for a violent bank robbery and then denied a job as a security guard at a financial institution may not have a claim under Title VII.
 This is because the violent theft underlying the arrest would be reasonably connected to the prospective employment.

 A conviction, however, is usually evidence that a person did engage in particular conduct that makes him or her unfit.
 For example, a daycare may deny employment to a woman convicted of drug trafficking based on her criminal record.

 The EEOC’s Enforcement Guidance also explains that employers may violate Title VII if they treat criminal history information differently for different job applicants or employees based on national origin or race.
 Suppose that several job candidates apply to work as security guards at a sports stadium.
 All have criminal records involving misdemeanor convictions.
 However, if the stadium hires all the white candidates and does not hire any of the black candidates, it may be liable for its disparate treatment.